 That list can be as short as one name or as long as a dozen.
 And that number (combined with the song’s success and sales numbers) will inflate the price that you’ll end up paying to license the song.

 You can apply the same logic to royalty payments.
 If your video includes a song that you heard on the radio, chances are that it’s pretty successful.
 And if your video does well enough to generate revenue, then the song’s license holders will claim the song played a role in your success.

 It all can sound kind of depressing.
 If you can feel your hard-earned cash slipping away from you, don’t worry: That business model is the old-fashioned music licensing process.

 Frankly, as a team of creatives, the whole Soundstripe team thinks filmmakers deserve a user-friendly way to get music for videos.
 We aren’t interested in tradition for tradition’s sake.

 That’s where the concept of “royalty free music” comes in.
 It’s a way to avoid monthly royalty fees, no matter how viral your next project goes.
 You’ll still pay to license individual tracks, of course, because that’s just part of paying the artist for their creative work/effort.

 But when it comes to the other contract and copyright things, you won’t have to worry about sharing the profits from your work.
 So long as you purchased a license, the company you got it from will handle the royalty payments.

-Think of our company as a music subscription service.
+Think of our company as a music and sound effects subscription service.
 You pay for Netflix, Disney+, and Spotify Premium because you want access to lots of high-quality content.
 If you sign up for a monthly or yearly Soundstripe subscription, you’ll get unlimited access to thousands of royalty free songs.

 With Soundstripe, all you have to pay for is a subscription.
 And once you’ve picked a song to download, you’ll get a license to that song forever.